+Age Groups Number of person

 Under 20 65

 20 to 39 50

 40 to 64 135

-65 and over 65
+65 and ove er 65

-The Village staff consists of an administrator, deputy clerk / treasurer, public works superintendent, and a public works assistant.
+The Village staff consists of an Chief Administrative Officer, Deputy Clerk, Senior Finance Manager, Public Works Superintendent, and a Public Works Assistant.
 The Village has a health clinic and an ambulance.
 There are two hospitals on the Islands, one 45 kilometers to the north in Masset and the other 65 kilometers to the south in Queen Charlotte city.
-GPS COORDINATES OF PORT CLEMENTS: 53.6887 degrees North and 132.1848 degrees West.
 It does not have an RCMP officer or any Ministry of Child and Family Development staff stationed.
-There is no cell phone service in the area.
-There isn't an airport in Port Clements.
+There is cell phone service.
+There is no airport in Port Clements.